About

 Henley also leads expeditions to see incredible underwater wildlife encounters, specialising in small-group adventures to rarely seen locations and events.
 Sought-after as a teacher, Henley’s coaching on these trips has seen a number of attendees go on to become award-winning photographers in their own right.

-Although he would be the first to admit that he can still do more to help, Henley has so far enjoyed collaborating in the field of ocean conservation with a wide variety of organisations, including Blue Marine, Mission Blue, Bertarelli Foundation, Marine Conservation Society, Marine Megafauna Foundation, Mobula Conservation, The Wildlife Trusts, and Thunnus UK.
+Although he would be the first to admit that he can still do more to help, Henley has so far enjoyed collaborating in the field of ocean conservation with a wide variety of organisations, including Blue Marine Foundation, Mission Blue, Bertarelli Foundation, Marine Conservation Society, Marine Megafauna Foundation, Mobula Conservation, The Wildlife Trusts, Thunnus UK, and Woods Hole Oceanographic Institute.

-Henley, half British and half French, lives in Devon, UK, with his wife, Jade, and their two young daughters.
+Henley, half British and half French, lives in Devon, UK, with his wife and frequent co-collaborator, Jade Hoksbergen, and their two young daughters.

 Henley’s work is gratefully supported by: